siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-06-phishing-and-social-engineering-a-dangerous-duo.md

 ---

 In today's digital age, where personal and sensitive information is increasingly shared online, the threat of phishing and social engineering attacks has become more prevalent than ever.
 These tactics, often used in conjunction, can have devastating consequences for individuals and organizations alike.
-This blog post will delve into the intricacies of phishing and social engineering, exploring their techniques, implications, and strategies to protect yourself from these attacks.
+This article will delve into the intricacies of phishing and social engineering, exploring their techniques, implications, and strategies to protect yourself from these attacks.